forestdb/forestdb.org/models/bayesian-data-analysis.md

 **G.** What are you going to query for?
 Add it to your pseudocode above.
 What do each of things that you are querying for in the data analysis model represent?

 **3. Parameter fitting vs. Parameter integration** One of the strongest motivations for using Bayesian techniques for model-data evaluation is in how "nuisance" parameters are treated.
 "Nuisance" parameters are parameters of no theoretical interest; their only purpose is to fill in a necessary slot in the model.
-Classically, the most prominant technique (from the frequentist tradition) for dealing with these parameters is to fit them to the data, i.e., to set their value equal to whatever maximizes the model-data fit (or, equivalently, minimizes some cost function).
+Classically, the most prominant technique (from the frequentist tradition) for dealing with these parameters is to fit them to the data, i.e., to set their value equal to whatever value maximizes the model-data fit (or, equivalently, minimizes some cost function).

 The Bayesian approach is different.
-Since we have *a priori* uncertainty about the value of our parameter (as you specified in Part F of Exercise 2), we will also have *a posteriori* uncertainty about the value (though hopefully the uncertainty will be a little less).
+Since we have *a priori* uncertainty about the value of our parameter (e.g. as you specified in Part F of Exercise 2), we will also have *a posteriori* uncertainty about the value (though hopefully the uncertainty will be a little less).
 What the Bayesian does is *integrate* over her posterior distribution of parameter values to make predictions.
 Intuitively, rather than taking the value corresponding to the peak of the distribution, she's considering all values with their respective probabilites.

 Why might this be important for model assessment?
-Imagine the following idealized situation.
-You are trying to estimate subjects' ability on a given task.
-You have prior beliefs about how difficult the task will be for students (or, conversely, how able the subjects are to do well on your task).
-You think, it's likely this is going to be very difficult for subjects (let's say it's a difficult psychophysical test requiring contrast discrimination in the periphery), but you're uncertain.
-It may well be that it's very easy for subjects (or, very easy for *some* subjects; this idealized example collapses across these interpretations).
+Imagine the following situation.
+You are piloting a task.
+You think that the task you've design is a little too difficult for subjects.
+(Let's imagine that you're a psychophysicist, and your task pertains to contrast discriminiation in the periphery.)
+You think the current task design is too difficult, but you're uncertain.
+It may well be that it's fine for subjects.
 We're going to think about this in terms of subjects ability with respect to your task.
 Here is your prior.

 ~~~
-;; Prior on subject ability is uniform on 0..0.9, with a spike on 0.1
+;; Prior on task diffuclty is uniform on 0..0.9, with a spike on 0.9

-(define (subject-ability-prior)
+(define (task-difficulty-prior)
-  (if (flip) .1 (/ (sample-integer 10) 10)))
+  (if (flip) .9 (/ (sample-integer 10) 10)))

-(barplot (enumeration-query (subject-ability-prior) true)
+(barplot (enumeration-query (task-difficulty-prior) true)
-         "Prior on subject ability")
+         "Prior on task difficulty")
 ~~~

-You could now have a structured, probabilistic model about how subjects do your task.
-For simplicity, we will assume the most simple model of task performance: `(define subject-perform-well? (flip subject-ability))`.
+You have a model of how subjects perform on your task.
+You could have a structured, probabilistic model here.
+For simplicity, let's assume you have the simplest model of task performance: it is a direct function of task-difficulty `(define subject-perform-well? (not (flip task-difficulty)))`.
+Subjects perform well if the task isn't too difficult.
 This is just a proxy for a more complicated model of inference we could have.
 For example, you could imagine having some notion of task-difficulty for the model used in Exercise 2.

-Suppose there is a lot of training involved in your task, such that it's very time consuming for you to collect data.
-You run one subjet through your training regime and have them do the task.
+Let's say there's a lot of training involved in your task, such that it's very time consuming for you to collect data.
+You run one subject through your training regime and have them do the task.
 That subject performs well.
 The same day, your adviser (or funding agency) wants you to make a decision to collect more data or not (or switch up something about your paradigm).
 You thought beforehand that your task was too difficult.
 Do you still think your task is too hard?

-One way to answer this is to look at the posterior over your model parameters.
-Here our (super simple) cognitive model `subject-perform-well` has a parameter `subject-ability` (which is the inverse of your task difficulty).
-How does your degree of belief in `subject-ability` change as a result of your pilot subject performing well?
+One way to address this is to look at the posterior over your `task-difficulty` parameter.
+How does your degree of belief in `subject-ability` change as a result of your one pilot subject performing well?

 ~~~
 ;;;fold: